psaurabh11/pythonvs/README.md

 ## How to use

--First it will be Listening for the `Startup Command`, below are the startup commands
+- First it will be Listening for the `Startup Command`, below are the startup commands
 > ['activate','hey nemo','wake up','hey google','ok google']

--Then you can say `Some Tasks` like
+- Then you can say `Some Tasks` like
 > open google chrome,<br />
 > What's the time,<br />
 > close google chrome<br />